Asimps2006/IntroToProg-Python-Mod07/docs/index.md

 the read() function, which reads all the lines in a file and returns a string.
 ```
     file = open(file_name, "r")
-    # This method of reading text reads everything in and is considered slower!
+    # This method of reading text below reads everything in at
+    # once and is considered slower!
-    data = file.readlines()  # <<<Replacing the data in a list here
+    data = file.readlines()  # <<<Replacing the data in list here
     file.close()
 ```
 #### *Figure #3 - Python text file .readlines() example*